 Tiana from the relatively recent “Princess and the Frog” is the only African-American Disney princess to date, which makes her hair unique in comparison.
 Tiana sports curls that fall behind her ears, her hair is super manageable and rather straight.
 As such, she has an easy enough time pulling it into a simple ponytail for her busy work days.
-Little pieces fall out here and there, but that adds charm.
+Little stray pieces fall out here and there adding charm.

 When Tiana dresses in the inevitable ball gown she still keeps it simple with an easy bun.
 She wears it high, wraps it tight, and tops it with a silver/light blue tiara.